Carl Williams (criminal): Death

 On 19 April 2010, Williams died from a head injury while incarcerated at Barwon Prison.
-He was struck with part of an exercise bike by another inmate, Matthew Charles Johnson, who was convicted of the murder, and sentenced in December 2011 to 32 years in jail.
+He was bludgeoned to death with the stem of an exercise bike seat by another inmate, Matthew Charles Johnson, who was convicted of the murder and sentenced to 32 years in jail in December 2011.

 Williams's funeral was held on 30 April 2010 at St Therese's Catholic Church in Essendon.
 He was buried in a golden coffin.
 In January 2011 it was reported that Williams's resting place consisted of a nameless plot, without a headstone.

 The circumstances of his death were investigated by the Victorian Ombudsman.
 A report critical of Corrections Victoria (for approving Williams to share a cell with Johnson) was released in April 2012.
 Two months later in June 2012, the Department of Justice Secretary Penny Armytage resigned and earlier in May the Corrections Victoria Commissioner Bob Hastings had resigned.
 In 2019, during the Royal Commission into the Management of Police Informants, former Deputy Commissioner (Crime) for Victoria Police Sir Kenneth Lloyd Jones made a written submission stating his belief that prison staff were involved with the death of Williams.